PetPix/PetPixApp/README.md

 ### Description

-A media-sharing social media app focused around pets.
-From dogs and cats, to monkeys and lizards.
-All sorts of furry and non-furry friends are welcome.
+PetPix is a vibrant and engaging social media platform designed exclusively for pet lovers.
+Whether you're a proud pet parent, an animal enthusiast, or simply adore cute and cuddly companions, PetPix offers a welcoming space to connect, share, and celebrate the joys of pet ownership.

 ### App Evaluation